-The second technique, the “LVI” (Las Vegas Institute) technique, which requires the most removal of tooth structure; 1mm on the front and 1mm on the biting edge.
-This is a called a “Pressed Ceramic,” where the lab presses the porcelain onto the mold of the patient’s teeth and then stains it.
+The “LVI” (Las Vegas Institute) technique is another way to create dental veneers.
+This option requires the most removal of tooth structure – 1mm on the front and 1mm on the biting edge.
+This is called a “Pressed Ceramic,” where the lab presses the porcelain onto the mold of the patient’s teeth and then stains it.
 This is an easier technique for the lab technician and the additional space created from grinding allows for a very natural shaped veneer.
-With the LVI technique, there is more tooth grinding than others approaches, and the color is not as natural as “stacked porcelain.”
+With the LVI technique, there is more tooth grinding than other approaches, and the color is not as natural as “stacked porcelain.”

 During your initial consultation, our dentist will talk with you about your needs and goals and help you determine the type of veneer that can best meet your expectations.
 Once the tooth has been properly prepared and the veneer has been created, our dentist will apply it to the tooth and make sure it fits comfortably.
 The veneer is specifically designed to look natural, and it is color-tinted to ensure a seamless blend with surrounding teeth.

 Porcelain veneer treatments are some of the most commonly performed dental procedures available.
 During treatment, a local anesthetic is typically all that’s necessary to maximize comfort; however, our practice offers a number of advanced sedation dentistry options for patients who would like to ensure the most relaxing experience possible.

 I couldn’t be more pleased the young lady that helped the dentist gave 110% to make my visit Pleasant and the dentist was fantastic didn’t feel a thing thanks everyone there